-Food Security Map of WFP contracted Shops KEY NUMBERS:
+Food Security Map of WFP contracted Shops

-1,300 JOBS CREATED IN STORE PARTICIPATING IN FOOD 95 % OF ALL CATTLE IN LEBANON \$ 62.4 m REQUESTED BY THE FOOD SECURITY SECTOR FOR STABILIZA
+JOBS CREATED IN STORES PARTICIPATING IN FOOD ASSISTANCE

+OF ALL CATTLE IN LEBANON

+REQUESTED BY THE FOOD SECURITY SECTOR FOR STABILIZA: TION ACTIVITIES IN 2015

-Lebanese woman receiving an e-card to benefit from food assistance under the NPTP Photo credits: WFP 2015 NEXT STEPS Food security in the Lebanon Crisis Response Plan The Food Security sector is requesting USD 62.4 million under the stabilization component.
+Lebanese woman receiving an e-card to benefit from food assistance under the NPTP Photo credits: WFP

+Food security in the Lebanon Crisis Response Plan

+The Food Security sector is requesting USD 62.4 million under the stabilization component.
 The Food Security sector will continue to support the Government of Lebanon in scaling up of the National Poverty Targeting Programme monthly food assistance component for vulnerable Lebanese, through capacity development and the e-card system.
 The Government of Lebanon has appealed for funding to reach an additional 78,000 vulnerable Lebanese with food assistance by December 2015.
 The number of shops participating in the food assistance programme will be expanded to 1,000 by the end of 2015.
-The sector will continue to work with the Ministry of Agriculture to enhance food safety measures and policies and expand its programmes to support rural Lebanese communities to improve the resilience and food security of affected Lebanese farmers through: - Enhancement of the food safety measures and policies and upgrade of its programmes. - Promotion of sustainable family farming so as to increase productivity, while carefully managing available natural resources, such as water and land.
+The sector will continue to work with the Ministry of Agriculture to enhance food safety measures and policies and expand its programmes to support rural Lebanese communities to improve the resilience and food security of affected Lebanese farmers through:

+- Enhancement of the food safety measures and policies and upgrade of its programmes. - Promotion of sustainable family farming so as to increase productivity, while carefully managing available natural resources, such as water and land.
 The sector plans to train 35,450 Lebanese small-scale farmers in climate smart agriculture technologies (such as conservation farming) and food safety and quality standards. - Training of 18,350 individuals in post-harvest handling and preservation/processing of agricultural products. - Analysis of local food assistance-linked value chains and promotion of access to retail markets by vulnerable local farmers. - Training of 9,600 Lebanese individuals on good nutritional practices.

 The shelter sector aims at providing housing solutions for refugees; in doing so, it also significantly benefits Lebanese communities.

-RESULTS TO DATE Over 11,000 apartments and houses privately owned by Lebanese to accommodate refugees from Syria were rehabilitated.
+Over 11,000 apartments and houses privately owned by Lebanese to accommodate refugees from Syria were rehabilitated.
 A host-house is rehabilitated in exchange for free or reduced rental for a specific duration.
 This is a win-win agreement whereby vulnerable refugees have easier access to affordable and adequate shelter, while host communities benefit from more suitable housing in the longer term.

-In addition, by end-October 2014, 243 large public or private buildings used as collective centres for refugees were rehabilitated.
-In a non-camp context like Lebanon, the majority of refugees rent their accommodation from Lebanese KEY NUMBERS:
+In addition, in 2014, 243 large public or private buildings used as collective centres for refugees were rehabilitated.

+In a non-camp context like Lebanon, the majority of refugees rent their accommodation from Lebanese house owners.
+From January until late October 2014, over 21,000

+\$ 9.3 m INVESTED IN THE REHABILITATION

+\$32.5 m ESTIMATED AVERAGE RENT PAID BY DISPLACED SYRIANS EACH MONTH

+\$32.2 m REQUESTED BY THE SHELTER

-\$ 9.3 m INVESTED IN THE REHABILITATION \$32.5 m ESTIMATED AVERAGE RENT PAID BY DISPLACED SYRIANS EACH MONTH \$32.2 m SECTOR FOR STABILIZATION ACTIVITIES IN 2015 house owners.
-From January until late October 2014, over 20,000 Lebanese house owners received close to USD 4.5 million in rental support, which was extended by international partners to the most vulnerable refugees to cover their rent.
-In addition, Lebanese house owners receive approximately USD 32.5 million per month directly from Syrians who pay rent from their own resources (USD 325 million from January to October 2014).
+SECTOR FOR STABILIZATION

+ACTIVITIES IN 2015

+Lebanese house owners received USD 5 million in rental support, which was extended by international partners to the most vulnerable refugees to cover their rent.
+In addition, Lebanese house owners receive approximately USD 32.5 million per month directly from Syrians who pay rent from their own resources (USD 390 million in 2014).